 Does This Problem Affect Animals too?
 YES!

-So, in summary, organic is not just a buzz word for the rich, it is the best control we have, in a very polluted planet, to try and ensure that the food we and our dogs eat are not full of harmful contaminants.
+So, in summary, organic is not just a buzzword for the rich, it is the best control we have, on a very polluted planet, to try and ensure that the food we and our dogs eat is not full of harmful contaminants.

 Rocketo Food is Raw Dehydrated – How does this Processing Maintain the Goodness in the Food?